 Statute requires in this section that the Department develop a homebuyer education program and provides considerable specificity relating to how the activity should be funded and directing specific organizations with whom the Department should collaborate.
-Over time, the Department has become central to homebuyer counseling in Texas by funding train-the-trainer programs conducted by experienced third-parties, such as NeighborWorks, to increase the volume of those who can train homebuyers.
-In addition, several years ago TDHCA launched Texas Homebuyer U, an online homebuyer education program.
 By restricting the manner in which the Department should perform its program, this section, written in 1997, places requirements that no longer create the most efficient means of reaching homeowners.